 If you’ve read anything about Search Engine Optimisation (SEO) then you will probably have come across the terms dofollow or nofollow.
 But what on earth do they mean?

 Links or hyperlinks all have HTML attributes intended to pass some information to search engines and web browsers.
-In the case of the nofollow attribute it is informing the search engine not to assign any value to the link nor add it to the list of indexed pages.
+In the case of the nofollow attribute it is informing the search engine not to assign any value to the link.

 What this means for SEO is that there is no value to the link to help increase a website’s organic search rankings, although web visitors can still click on the link and “follow” it to the new web page or website.